Vicky Ford

+Victoria Grace Ford (née Pollock, 21 September 1967) is a British politician who was the Member of Parliament (MP) for Chelmsford from 2017 to 2024.
+A member of the Conservative Party, she briefly served as Minister of State for Development from 6 September to 25 October 2022.

 Ford served as a Minister in the Department for Education from 2020 to 2021 before moving to the Foreign, Commonwealth and Development Office, in the government led by Boris Johnson.
 In September 2022, she was promoted by new Prime Minister Liz Truss to Minister of State for Development.
 She returned to the backbenches on 25 October 2022, resigning shortly after Liz Truss resigned as prime minister.
+Ford lost her seat for Chelmsford to the Liberal Democrats in the 2024 General Election.

 Early life and career

-Victoria Grace Pollock was born on 21 September 1967 in Omagh, County Tyrone, Northern Ireland, to Anthony and Deborah Marion Pollock.
-Her parents were both English doctors.
+Victoria Pollock was born on 21 September 1967 in Omagh, County Tyrone, Northern Ireland, with her parents both English doctors.
 As a child, she joined her mother campaigning with the peace movement and her father stood in local elections for the Alliance Party of Northern Ireland.

-She attended primary school and Omagh Academy in Northern Ireland, but following her father's death, she went to schools in England.
-Ford was educated at independent St Paul's Girls' School, independent Marlborough College and then studied Maths and Economics at Trinity College, Cambridge.
+She first attended Omagh Academy in Omagh, but following her father's death, she went to schools in England.
+Ford was educated at the independent St Paul's Girls' School and Marlborough College, before studying Maths and Economics at Trinity College, Cambridge.

 Between 1989 and 2001, Ford worked for JPMorgan Chase.
 She was promoted to vice-president in their loan syndication department.
 In 2001, she joined Bear Stearns as managing director for loan capital markets where she worked until 2003.

 Political career

-Ford joined the Conservative Party in 1986.
-In 2006, Ford was elected as a local councillor, representing Balsham Ward at South Cambridgeshire District Council.
-She was a parliamentary candidate in the 2005 general election for Birmingham Northfield constituency, but lost to incumbent Labour Party MP Richard Burden.
+At the 2005 general election, Ford stood as the Conservative Party candidate in Birmingham Northfield, coming second with 28.9% of the vote behind the incumbent Labour Party MP Richard Burden.

 In 2007, she was a major contributor to the Conservative Party's review of UK taxation "The Tax Reform Commission".

 Member of the European Parliament

-Ford was elected as Conservative Party Member of the European Parliament for East of England in the 2009 European Parliament election.
-She was a member of the Bureau of the European Conservatives and Reformists Group and a member of the Parliament's delegation for relations with China.
+Ford was elected as a Member of the European Parliament for East of England in the 2009 European Parliament election.

 As an MEP, Ford was the rapporteur for the Parliament on reforms to firearms laws, offshore oil and gas safety and the fiscal framework directive which seeks to increase transparency and accountability of public spending.
 She was a lead negotiator on the Horizon 2020 fund for research and on bank capital requirements, deposit guarantee schemes and residential mortgages.

 From 2009 to 2014 she was a member of the European Parliament Committee on Industry, Research and Energy and the European Parliament Committee on Economic and Monetary Affairs.

 From 2014 to 2017 she was Chair of the European Parliament Committee on the Internal Market and Consumer Protection, an economic committees of the Parliament, focusing on digital policy and unlocking trade opportunities for services and goods.

 In 2016, Ford was ranked as one of the top ten most influential members of the European Parliament by Politico Europe, particularly for her work on digital policy.